Technorely/tendermint/DOCKER/README.md

 - **Supported Docker versions:**
   [the latest release](https://github.com/moby/moby/releases) (down to 1.6 on a best-effort basis)

-## Tendermint
+## Tenderely

-Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine, written in any programming language, and securely replicates it on many machines.
+Tenderely Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine, written in any programming language, and securely replicates it on many machines.

 For more background, see the [the docs](https://tendermint.com/docs/introduction/#quick-start).